How to Become a Certified Substance Abuse Counselor in Alabama

 To achieve the CAC certification, you must pass both an oral and a written examination administered by Professional Testing Corporation.

-- After successfully passing the oral exam, you will be eligible to take the written examination administered by the Professional Testing Corporation (PTC).
+• Written Exam: After successfully passing the oral exam, you’ll be eligible to take the written examination administered by the Professional Testing Corporation (PTC).
 The written exam costs $160 and assesses your theoretical knowledge in areas such as addiction theory, counseling techniques, and ethical standards.

-By passing these exams, you will be one step closer to achieving the CAC certification and advancing your career as a Qualified Substance Abuse Professional II in Alabama.
+By passing these exams, you’ll be one step closer to achieving the CAC certification and advancing your career as a Qualified Substance Abuse Professional II in Alabama.

 4. Apply to Become a Certified Addiction Counselor (CAC)